mcous/decoy/CONTRIBUTING.md

 # Contributing Guide

+All contributions are greatly appreciated!
+Before contributing, please read the [code of conduct][].

 ## Development Setup

 This project uses [Poetry][] to manage dependencies and builds, and you will need to install it before working on Decoy.